 Hubby and I spent this weekend down past the raspberry hedge in the orchard.
 The fruit trees were in need of pruning.
 We’re amazed by how many hours and how much concentration this task takes.

 Pruning requires a critical eye, bravery, and an unwavering focus on the end goal of productive, open, vase-shaped trees.
 Some of the largest limbs we sawed from the Yellow Transparent apple trees, but even the young Italian prune plum required shaping.
-Structure is much more apparent in the winter, making pruning easier.
+Generally, cherry and plum trees should be pruned in summer, but structure is much more apparent in the winter, making pruning easier.

 Clean-up meant heaving an enormous pile of small and large fruit tree branches over the low orchard fence toward the burn pile.
 We’ll burn these when things dry out a bit.